drvasanthi/OpenFASOC/README.md

 **OpenFASoC: Fully Open-Source Autonomous SoC Synthesis using Customizable Cell-Based Synthesizable Analog Circuits**

 OpenFASOC is focused on open-source automate analog generation from user specification to GDSII with fully open-sourced tools.
 This project is led by a team of researchers at the University of Michigan is inspired from FASoC whcih sits on proprietary tools.
-(See more about FaSoC at [website](https://fasoc.engin.umich.edu)
+See more about FASoC at [website](https://fasoc.engin.umich.edu)

 Pre-requisites
 ****************